 Setting the design brief

-It will start as an outline brief, which essentially outlines your accommodation and function requirements, which forms the basis of the contract between yourself and JCA.
+It will start as an outline brief, which essentially outlines your accommodation and function requirements, which form the basis of the contract between yourself and JCA.

 This brief will be developed further into a detailed design brief.
-Through in-depth discussions we are skilled establishing your aims, aspirations, needs, motivation, expectation, and design direction; whilst establishing a realistic timeframe and budget.
+Through in-depth discussions we are skilled in establishing your aims, aspirations, needs, motivation, expectations, and design direction; whilst establishing a realistic timeframe and budget.

 One of our most important skills and roles is assisting in the development of this brief.
 We can point out what is possible in terms of cost and design, asking you questions and making suggestions.
 We are well placed to help identify the best and worst spatial characteristics of your project and to offer ideas that will enhance your living space.

 Your contribution at this stage is vital and will involve a number of discussions which is essential for the success of any project.

 The responsibilities of each party and the services to be provided by JCA are set down in a formal contract, referred to as the Client & Architect Agreement.

 It is important before you start your project that you are aware of the approvals that will be needed from the local authority for Planning and Building Regulations, as well as legislation that might affect your plans.

 We can guide you through matters as they develop the design.
 They will also be able to assist you in making the necessary submission for approvals and handle negotiations with the statutory bodies.